microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/02-Implement-Manage-Network.md

 ## Advanced Challenges (Optional)

-If you would like to dive deeper in WVD networking:
+If you would like to dive deeper in AVD networking:

 * Setup a site to site VPN to your HUB virtual network